-Beatrice is invited in concert series and festivals throughout the world, such as Zurich’s Tonhalle, London’s Wigmore Hall, Washington DC’s Kennedy Center, Portland Piano Festival, Lied Center of Kansas, Milan’s Società dei Concerti, Ferrara Musica, Brescia i Bergamo Festival, Hamburg’s Laeiszehalle, Klavier Festival Ruhr, Paris’Auditorium du Louvre La Roque d’Anthéron international piano festival, Radio-France Festival in Montpellier, Lanaudière Festival, Toronto Summer Music, the Vancouver Recital Society, La Folle Journée Festival in Nantes.
+Beatrice is invited in concert series and festivals throughout the world, such as Zurich’s Tonhalle, Vienna’s Konzerthaus, Verbier Festival, London’s Wigmore Hall, Washington DC’s Kennedy Center, Hamburg’s Laeiszhalle, Klavier Festival Ruhr, Ferrara Musica, Paris ’Auditorium du Louvre, La Roque d’Anthéron Festival, Radio-France Festival in Montpellier, Portland Piano Festival, Lied Center of Kansas, Milan’s Società dei Concerti, Lanaudière Festival, Toronto Summer Music, the Vancouver Recital Society, La Folle Journée in Nantes.

 A recipient of an impressive number of first prizes in national and international piano competitions, such as “Muzio Clementi” Competition, “International Piano Competition of the Republic of San Marino” and "Bang&Olufsen PianoRAMA Competition”, Beatrice was selected in 2010 among 60 participants as one of the six pianists allowed to take part in the “Arturo Benedetti Michelangeli Prize” where she has attended a prestigious masterclass with Arie Vardi and performed a recital.
 She now studies with Arie Verdi in Hannover.